 This may come as a surprise, but depression always seems to spike around the holidays.
-Christmas may be a time to spend with family, friends and loved ones, but for some, it can breed feelings of loneliness and isolation.
+Christmas may be a time to spend with family, friends and loved ones, but for some, it can breed feelings of loneliness.
 This is especially true for people in the early stages of recovery who are still in the process of making amends with their loved ones.
-Remember, addiction is a disease that affects the whole family, not just the person addicted.
-Relationships that were damaged by addiction are going to need time to heal.
-So, if some of your relationships haven’t been mended yet, Christmas might feel lonelier than it should.
+Remember, addiction is a disease that affects the whole family.
+The relationships that your addiction damaged need time to heal.
+So, if some of your relationships haven’t completely healed yet, Christmas might feel lonelier than it should.
 This is a trigger that should be addressed sooner rather than later.
 If you’re still at odds with your loved ones in the early stages of your recovery, just remember that you’re not alone; your support group, your counselors and your sponsors will all be there to support you.

-Exhaustion is a severely underrated relapse trigger.
+Exhaustion is one relapse trigger that is severely underrated.
 According to the American Psychological Association (APA), exhaustion is an especially dangerous relapse trigger because it demands relaxation and limits your willingness to refuse a substance that offers it.
-For example, if you are exhausted from cooking, cleaning, hosting parties, attending parties, and working extra hours to add to your holiday shopping budget, your first thought might be to unwind with a glass of wine or a couple of muscle relaxers.
+For example, if you’ve been cooking, cleaning, hosting parties, attending parties, and working extra hours to add to your holiday shopping budget, your first thought might be to unwind with a glass of wine or a couple of muscle relaxers at the end of the day.
 If you find yourself in this position, reach out to your support group.
 Christmas is exhausting, but don’t let it compromise your hard work to stay sober.

 Excuses and Enabling